deepaksood619/deepaksood619.github.io/docs/networking/others/protocol-buffers-protobuf.md

 Though the primary purpose of Protocol Buffers is to facilitate network communication, its simplicity and speed make Protocol Buffers an alternative to data-centric C++ classes and structs, especially where interoperability with other languages or systems might be needed in the future.- IDL (Interface Definition Language)

-Descibe only and generate interfaces for any language
+Describe only and generate interfaces for any language

-- Data Model

-Structure of the request and response
+- Data Model - Structure of the request and response

-- Wire Format

-Binary format for network transmission
+- Wire Format - Binary format for network transmission

 ![image](../../media/Protocol-Buffers-Protobuf-image1.jpg)

 <https://github.com/google/protobuf>

 <https://developers.google.com/protocol-buffers>